gigasquid/babar/README.md

    request *count ongoing fn [] (inc-x1)
 ```

-- request when ongoing (request commitment when belief ongoing
+- **request when ongoing** - request commitment when belief ongoing function
-  function)

 You can specify a request to be executed repeatedly with no end, when
 a belief is true.